Yuuenn/Unity5-BMFontImporter/README.md

 8. **Baseline Adjustment**
    To ensure correct display, manually adjust the baseline.
 Open the .fnt file in a text editor and change the value following `base=` to an integer, then save.
    > In my experience, an appropriate base value is roughly the lineHeight multiplied by 0.2 (rounded).
 9. After these steps, you will have the necessary font texture and .fnt configuration files.
-Please continue reading the "Required Preparations" section above and proceed with the subsequent steps.
+Please continue reading the "Requirements" section above and proceed with the subsequent steps.

 ## Testing the Font, Building a Temporary Game, and Exporting the Font